catmaid/CATMAID/sphinx-doc/source/permissions.rst

 just like a regular user and can be assigned project specific ``can-browse`` and ``can-annotate`` permissions.

+Inactive users
+**************

+Users who are marked as inactive won't be able to log into CATMAID.
+Once reactivated, these user accounts are fully functional agian.
+By default, users have to be marked inactive manually.
+It is howevere also possible to automatically deactivate user accounts after a specified time.
+If `Celery and Celery Beat<celery>`_ are set up, a periodic task will check every night if user accounts need deactivation.

+Which user accounts get deactivated is configured based on which user groups they are in.
+Group Inactivity Periods are objects that associate a user group with a maximum inactivity time as well as an optional message and (internal) comment.
+During activity check, the last login of a user is looked up and comparead against the specificied maximum inactivity time.
+If the last login exceeds this interval, the user account is made inactive.
+These Group Inactivity Periods can be managed in the respective admin view.

+For each Group Inactivity Period contact, users can be specified, who are displayed to users whoe have been inactivated due to this mechanism try to login.
+A message displayed to them explains the situation and how long the inactivity period is they violated.

 Editing data of other users
 ***************************